jamesfiltness/Evt/README.md

 var evt = new Evt();

-/* subscribe returns a unique id that points to the subscription var pointer = evt.subscribe('MYEVT', function() {});
+/* Subscribe returns a unique id that points to the subscription var pointer = evt.subscribe('MYEVT', function() {});

-/* Pass unsubscribe the pointer */
+/* Pass unsubscribe the pointer to unsubscribe the callback */ evt.unsubscribe(pointer);
-evt.unsubscribe(pointer);
 ```